Disused railway stations on the Exeter to Plymouth Line: Exminster

 A station was built at Exminster by George Hennet.
-It was opened in August 1852 and operated by him on behalf of the South Devon Railway until January 1857 when the railway company took over.
+It was opened in August 1852 and operated by him on behalf of the South Devon Railway until January 1857, when the railway company took over.
 An Italianate building on the west side of the single track housed a booking office and waiting room on the ground floor, with accommodation above for the station master.
 Hennet also operated a goods siding and coal shed at the station.

 The line through Exminster was doubled in November 1859 and so a second platform for southbound (down) trains was built; passengers used the road bridge to cross to it.
-The siding was extended to provide a refuge for up trains in 1894, and a down refuge siding was constructed north of the bridge in 1906; these allowed slow goods trains to be overtaken.
+The siding was extended to provide a refuge for up trains in 1894 and a down refuge siding was constructed north of the bridge in 1906; these allowed slow goods trains to be overtaken.

-In 1924 the facilities were greatly enlarged.
-A new passenger loop was laid behind the southbound platform, so now down stopping passenger trains could be overtaken while in the station.
-This meant that the road bridge had to be extended across the loop line with a second span.
+In 1924, the facilities were greatly enlarged.
+A new passenger loop was laid behind the southbound platform, so down stopping passenger trains could be now overtaken while in the station.
+This meant that the road bridge had to be extended across the loop line, with a second span.
 A new signal box was provided at this time.
-In 1931 an up platform loop was squeezed into the space between the station building and the platform and the bridge extended again.
+In 1931, an up platform loop was squeezed into the space between the station building and the platform, and the bridge extended again.
 A new booking office was provided on the approach to the bridge.
-In 1940 the down refuge siding was converted into a loop so that goods trains could run straight in without reversing, and three loop sidings were provided behind the platform.
+In 1940, the down refuge siding was converted into a loop, so that goods trains could run straight in without reversing; three loop sidings were provided behind the platform.
 These were originally intended to help the flow of goods traffic during the Second World War, but later became a useful place to stable empty passenger trains on busy summer Saturdays.

 The station closed for passenger traffic on 30 March 1964 and for goods on 4 December 1967, although only coal traffic had been handled for the previous 27 months.
-The refuge sidings had already been removed by then, and the loop sidings behind the down platform converted to dead-ends.
+The refuge sidings had already been removed by then and the loop sidings behind the down platform converted to dead-ends.
 They continued to see occasional use until 1985.
-The signal box was closed on 14 November 1986 and was used by bird watchers for a while before being dismantled for reuse at Broadway railway station on the Gloucestershire Warwickshire Railway The 1852 station building still survives.
+The signal box was closed on 14 November 1986 and was used by bird watchers for a while, before being dismantled for reuse at on the Gloucestershire Warwickshire Railway The 1852 station building still survives.

-A ten-year strategy published by the local council in November 2017 included a proposal that Exminster could reopen but in April 2020 a decision was made to prioritise a new station nearby at instead.
-Lack of track capacity meant that it was 'almost impossible' to open both.
+A ten-year strategy, published by the local council in November 2017, included a proposal that Exminster could reopen but, in April 2020, a decision was made to prioritise a new station nearby at instead.
+Lack of track capacity meant that it was "almost impossible" to open both.